-Nor, more broadly, the claimant said, should an award of indemnity costs be made simply because the paying party has been found to be wrong, or its evidence rejected in favour of that of the receiving party, see Williams and Jarvis [2009] EWHC 1837 sequence bench at 13.
+Nor, more broadly, the claimant said, should an award of indemnity costs be made simply because the paying party has been found to be wrong, or its evidence rejected in favour of that of the receiving party (see Williams v Jarvis [2009] EWHC 1837 (QB) (at [13]).

 The claimant rejected the allegations that it took a blinkered approach to the documentary evidence, the alleged motive for the defendant's dishonesty was weak, that the claimant briefed the media, or that it was unjustified in writing to members of D6 before trial.
-Even if its related conduct could, however, be said to be unreasonable, it was not at a sufficiently high level, nor would it bring it within indemnity costs against all defendants in any event.
+Even if its related conduct could, however, be said to be unreasonable, it was not at a sufficiently high level, nor would it carry with it indemnity costs in favour of all defendants in any event.

 It was said that liquidators had formed the view there was a case for breach of directors' duty and a transaction to defraud creditors, but they could not afford to bring their own claim.
 The claimant undertook the same due diligence in conjunction with its legal advisers and the claimant too formed the same view.
-The claimant brought the claim but given its position as assignee with no firsthand knowledge that claim necessarily relied on inference from the documents.
-Its position was materially different, it was said, from a claimant with first hand knowledge of events and of the truth or otherwise of the allegation.
-The claimants, it says, genuinely believed in the merits.
+The claimant brought the claim but given its position as assignee with no first-hand knowledge, that claim necessarily relied on inference from the documents.
+Its position was materially different, it was said, from a claimant with first-hand knowledge of events and of the truth or otherwise of the allegation.
+The claimant genuinely believed in the merits.

-Moreover, only six of the 23 issues in play alleged some form of dishonesty.
-The concept of fraud on creditors and the transaction defrauding creditors not requiring such a finding, nor was motive a requirement for a finding of dishonesty.
+Moreover, only six of the 23 issues in play alleged some form of dishonesty, the concepts of fraud on creditors and transactions defrauding creditors not requiring such a finding, nor was motive a requirement for a finding of dishonesty.

 As for the suggestion that the claim was weak or speculative, the detailed factual analysis of the judgment was not indicative of weakness but of a closely contested trial with none of the claims, for example, being inferential and partially struck out or discontinued as was the case in respectively Libyan Investment Authority and Clutterbuck.
 Another judge, it was said, might well have formed a different view on the facts, with the claimant's case falling well within the reasonable range of possible outcomes on the facts.
 The claimant said its claims were even supported by the defendant's expert who found there was an undervalue and the email exchanges of 25 and 26 October referring to the frustration of the actions of the potential future administrator.

-Public comment on open court proceedings was not a good ground for indemnity costs and there was no campaign here by the defendant.
+Public comment on open court proceedings was not a good ground for indemnity costs and there was no campaign here by the claimant.
 The PIP scandal was and remains of general public interest.
-The claimant was justified in writing to D6 members, D6 having refused to confirm its insurance position and having itself stated that it was a matter for the claimant whether it wrote to its members to give them a notice said to be required under section 214(a) of the Insolvency Act 1986.
+The claimant was justified in writing to D6’s members, D6 having refused to confirm its insurance position and having itself stated that it was a matter for the claimant whether it wrote to its members to give them a notice said to be required under section 214A of the Insolvency Act 1986.

-Finally, the claimant relies on various aspects of the defendant's actions in these proceedings which were said to be unreasonable.
-Having set out at some length the defendants' and claimant's position, I now turn to discussion.
+Finally, the claimant relies on various aspects of the defendants’ actions in these proceedings which were said to be unreasonable.
+Having set out at some length the defendants' and claimant's position, I now turn to the discussion.